| From Grant Potter

 the flow due to the pressure field of the fuselage and the

+engines, and instabilities in the air itself.
 So I guess this might not work too well on propellers

 either.
 In the case of combat props, at high angles of attack